tomcrane/presentations/uv-ghent/uvghent.md

 No slides - just live demos

-## Background
+## Background (very brief)

-* Digirati, Wellcome, DDS, Player...
+* How it all started, Digirati, Wellcome, DDS, Player... v brief
 * Wellcome Player - Silo, bespoke data format
-* Audio, Video, Born-Digital
+* Audio, Video, Born-Digital: Explain how Player design modular from the start which sets up nicely for IxIF later
 * Heard about IIIF and did an Image API test
 * Made Player open source (some adoption)